cloudFPGA/cFDK/Readme.md

 The ./tcl/Makefile analyzes all dependencies and assert the commands for handle_vivado.tcl accordingly, in order to re run as less as possible.

+To exploit further improvements in implementation time there are options to use *incremental compile.*

+All generated Bitstream (and Design-Checkpoints) are stored in ./dcps/ .

 ## HOWTO

 **There are currently two ways to generate a Bitstream for FMKU60:**